Are you in conflict or collaboration?

 Faith

 Faith is knowing nothing is certain but trusting anyway...
 How to we learn to trust?
 What does it mean to have faith?
 Is faith only for story books?
-It seems, sometimes, that we live in an epoch in time where control is in the forefront of all that is done....Read More
+It seems, sometimes, that we live in an epoch in time where control is in the forefront of all that is done.
+The uncertainty of tomorrow, rather than being embraced in the knowledge that we are enough, is meet with fear and trepidation, this leading to the...Read More

 Family

 I am learning more and more about the interconnected nature of family.
 Specifically, while the past has a strong influence on us holistically, it doesn’t have to keep us trapped.
-Everything from the expression of an individual’s DNA and the future of what it means to break perpetual cycles of...Read More
+Everything from the expression of an individual’s DNA and the future of what it means to break perpetual cycles of embodied disease and illness; to the future of the earth and the way we harness holistic wellbeing through intrinsic energy.
+We have the choice to...Read More

 Emotions